sci-ndp/scidx-api/docs/configuration.md

 ## Environment Variables

 The application uses environment variables for configuration.
-You need to create two `.env` files in the `env_variables` directory:
+You need to create three `.env` files in the `env_variables` directory:

 1. `.env_ckan`
 2. `.env_swagger`